An experience of culture and history in (freezing??) Texas

 It was funny how Fort Worth defied certain expectations I’d brought with me, and other parts of the city were as Texan as I could have imagined.
 I went in a saloon, attended a rodeo, visited a saddle shop, line danced, ate barbeque, saw a cattle drive, and learned a thing or two about cowgirls in the National Cowgirl Museum.
 On the other hand, I also saw Michelangelo’s first known painting, experienced modern art of course, shivered until my teeth chattered.

 I’ve been to the south, the midwest, the west coast, and am a native of the northeast, so it was only inevitable that I hit Texas eventually, and when I got that chance I was intrigued to see another culture within the United States.
 My time for Texas had finally come, and off to Fort Worth I went.

 Before going to Fort Worth, if someone had asked me if I was interested in attending a rodeo, or doing some line dancing, or visiting a saloon, my response would probably have been something along the lines of a shrug and, “….no thanks.”

 Forth Worth, however, inspires an entirely different kind of mindset, especially for someone like me, who had never experienced a western city.

-On my first night in Forth Worth, we visited the Stockyards, the historic district of Fort Worth.
+On my first night in Fort Worth, we visited the Stockyards, the historic district of Fort Worth.
 The Stockyards were the center of the livestock market in the late 1800s, and it definitely felt like stepping into a blend of the present and the past.As someone who tends to travel for history, the Stockyards easily piqued my interest with its rustic, old fashioned outward appearance and western atmosphere.